alissatroiano/MS-1/README.md

 * The sans-serif font, 'Futura-PT' used for the body content was imported from [Adobe Fonts](https://fonts.adobe.com/fonts).

-* The card layout/design used in the, "Reviews," section was copied from [Material Design for Bootstrap](https://mdbootstrap.com/).
+* The card layout/design used in the "Reviews," section was copied from [Material Design for Bootstrap](https://mdbootstrap.com/).

 * The animated sign up button in the schedule section was copied from [Codepen](https://codepen.io/vitor-siqueira/pen/xNBExN).

 * The syntax for the Jumbotron container background image was copied from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) and [Code Institute's](https://codeinstitute.net) Bootstrap project, 'Whiskey Drop'.

-* The syntax for the social media icons in the navbar was copied from [codelab](https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=elegant-navbar-with-social-media-icons) tutorial.
+* The syntax for the social media icons in the navbar was copied from [Codelab](https://www.tutorialrepublic.com/codelab.php?topic=bootstrap&file=elegant-navbar-with-social-media-icons) tutorial.

 * The script used to overwrite Bootstrap's default navbar styles were copied from [Stack Overflow](https://stackoverflow.com/questions/36105119/bootstrap-change-navbar-active-background-color?answertab=active#tab-top) and [JSFiddle](https://jsfiddle.net/g2ys46qo/2/)